 Few have as impressive a resume as tech giant Elon Musk.
-A household name and innovative billionaire, Musk co-founded PayPal, Tesla and Neurolink, has put forth numerous groundbreaking projects, and has won scores of accolades and awards.
+A household name and innovative billionaire, Musk co-founded PayPal, Tesla and Neurolink, has put forth numerous ground-breaking projects (anyone ready for a trip to the moon or mars?), and has won scores of accolades and awards.
 He was even the inspiration for Robert Downey Jr.’s portrayal of Iron Man.
-So, is Musk the superhero that the world has portrayed him as, or are we romanticizing who he is at our own peril?
+So, is Musk the superhero that the world has portrayed him as, or given a number of controversies that have resulted in lawsuits (Twitter’s being the most high-profile of them), raised eyebrows and his 2018 removal as Tesla chairman, are we romanticizing who he is at our own peril?

 Transformed multiple industries for the better